 4. Galapagos Forever

-Is important to keep in mind that the Galapagos face a very serious threat from non-native plants, and invasive species.
+Once in the archipelago is important to keep in mind that the Galapagos face a very serious threat from non-native plants, and invasive species.
 As a result , there are strict controls at the airport to prevent any pets, food, plants, or agriculture from making its way to the Enchanted Islands.

 5. Entering the Galapagos National Park

+Once at the Galapagos airport you need to pay the Galapagos National Park entrance fee of US$100.00 payable only in cash.
 Although there is an ATM at the Baltra airport, it is better to withdraw the amount before embarking in Quito or Guayaquil.

 The money you pay per entrance fee is highly important for the Galapagos National Park.
 The funds collected from the entry tax are used to finance the conservation of biodiversity, and to benefit the local community by improving basic services, education projects, sports, health, environmental sanitation, environmental services, and services directly related to tourism.